apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Stock futures fall after Fitch downgrades U.S. rating, earnings season continues: Live updates**
+**USWNT needs more players like Rose Lavelle to revive a struggling attack**

-You can read more about it [here](https://www.cnbc.com/2023/08/01/stock-market-today-live-updates.html).
+You can read more about it [here](https://sports.yahoo.com/uswnt-needs-more-players-like-rose-lavelle-to-revive-a-struggling-attack-002418833.html).

 ## Requirements
 - Python 3.8